thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // @public (undocumented)
 export type FilledConditionInput = z.output<typeof ClaimConditionInputSchema>;

-// Warning: (ae-incompatible-release-tags) The symbol "FilledSignaturePayload" is marked as @public, but its signature references "SignaturePayloadInput" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "FilledSignaturePayload1155" is marked as @public, but its signature references "Signature1155PayloadInput" which is marked as @internal
 //
 // @public (undocumented)
-export type FilledSignaturePayload = z.output<typeof SignaturePayloadInput>;
+export type FilledSignaturePayload1155 = z.output<typeof Signature1155PayloadInput>;

-// Warning: (ae-incompatible-release-tags) The symbol "FilledSignaturePayload1155" is marked as @public, but its signature references "Signature1155PayloadInput" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "FilledSignaturePayload20" is marked as @public, but its signature references "Signature20PayloadInput" which is marked as @internal
 //
 // @public (undocumented)
+export type FilledSignaturePayload20 = z.output<typeof Signature20PayloadInput>;

+// Warning: (ae-incompatible-release-tags) The symbol "FilledSignaturePayload721" is marked as @public, but its signature references "Signature721PayloadInput" which is marked as @internal
+//
+// @public (undocumented)
-export type FilledSignaturePayload1155 = z.output<typeof Signature1155PayloadInput>;
+export type FilledSignaturePayload721 = z.output<typeof Signature721PayloadInput>;

 // @public
 export type ForwardRequestMessage = {